jesskelsall/astarus/organisations/astornox/astornox.md

 TODO:

-Decked out in Captain’s regalia: leather armour with delicate embossing of horses and swords, silver insignia of a bear in the centre.
+Decked out in Captain's regalia: leather armour with delicate embossing of horses and swords, silver insignia of a bear in the centre.
 Plate shoulders with golden flower details.
 Astornox pin on his left side.
 Rapier with an ornate handle in a scabbard.

 ## Ranks